jamcatbiz/jamcatwow.com/app/README.md

 ## Setup Local Development

-On your development machine:
+On your development machine, in this working dir:

 ```
-git pull [Your Repo Created Above]
 npm install
 ## Create an env file.
 You'll replace the values in this in later steps.
 ## Run the project locally in dev mode, and launch the browser